geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Heard’st thou not, Heaven!—but gaze not thus on me,<br>
 Christian! my woes shall be no jest for thee!”<br>
 &emsp;“Where is this boy?”
 “Where! that should I demand—<br>
-On Arsouf’s plain he perish’d by thy hand!
+On Arsouf’s plain he perish’d by thy hand!<br>
 Where sleeps he now? perchance that cruel breast—<br>
 ’Tis said thy hatred loves the impious feast.”<br>
 &emsp;“Nay, ’tis thy frenzied malice forged the tale—<br>